dbosak01/sassy/README.md

 * The plot is added to the report with the `add_content()` function, just like the tables in the previous examples.
-* The `page_by()` function on the `create_report()` statement generates the paging for both the report and plots.
+* The `page_by()` function on the `create_report()` statement generates the paging for both the report and plot.
 * Few other R packages support this type of reporting capability.

 ```